 -

-Data Validation: Forms and surveys can apply drag-and-drop labeling to confirm that users are providing accurate and consistent information, particularly when dealing with categorical data or ranked preferences.
+Data Validation: Forms and surveys can use drag-and-drop labeling to check that users are providing accurate and consistent information, particularly when dealing with categorical data or ranked preferences.

 Designing Effective Drag-and-Drop Labeling Exercises